If you like Salsa music, it’s likely you’ve heard Lewis Kahn play, even if you don’t recognize his name.

 [Updated February 2019]

-Lewis Kahn passed away February 19, 2019.
-I’m grateful to have met and talked with this “blue collar” Salsa man, who left his mark in Latin music with his unique talents.
+Lewis Kahn passed away on February 19, 2019.
+I’m grateful to have met and talked with this “blue-collar” Salsa man, who left his mark in Latin music with his unique talents.

-Another album that really make me remember Lewis Kahn is Willie Colon & Ruben Blades “Canciones del Solar de los Aburridos”.
+Another album that really makes me remember Lewis Kahn is Willie Colón & Rubén Blades “Canciones del Solar de los Aburridos”.
 His great play is evident in songs like “Te Estan Buscando” and the Samba-infused “Y Deja”, where he does a violin solo.